coolbutuseless/rsoundfont/README.md

         haven’t seen any of these in the wild, and this current package will throw an error if this is the case.
 Please let me know in the github issues if this occurs.
+    -   Stereo samples may be possible in a soundfont, but I haven’t seen any just yet.
 -   No support for `*.sfArk` or `*.sfz` compressed files.
+    -   Is there an open source convertor/decompressor for these?

 \*\* Please let me know of any `*.sf2` files which this package cannot parse \*\*